Enhance Stewardship and Management of State Park and Forest Lands

 Penn’s Parks for All

-The Bureau of State Parks launched the “Penn’s Parks for All” initiative to plan for the next generation of state park users.
-A public survey during 2017 asked Pennsylvanians about current and future recreation opportunities, overnight accommodations, modern conveniences, protecting parks, and paying for needed maintenance, services, and facilities.
+The Bureau of State Parks launched its “Penn’s Parks For All” initiative to plan for the next generation of state park users.
+A public survey asked Pennsylvanians about current and future recreation opportunities, overnight accommodations, modern conveniences, protecting parks, and paying for needed maintenance, services, and facilities.

 More ‘Pet-Friendly’ Camping

 The Bureau of State Parks expanded the pet camping and cabin program in 2018 with the addition of 122 pet camping sites and 12 cabins/cottages/yurts.
 There also has been an increase in ADA dog-friendly cabins, now totaling 15 statewide.

 Ellen M. Shultzabarger, who worked for 14 years in various positions in the Bureau of Forestry, was appointed state forester and bureau director in June 2018.
 She is the first woman to serve in those roles.